-Fostering a Culture of Respect I: Understanding the Legal Landscape of Discrimination and

-Harassment: After this training, participants will be able to articulate and understand the basic tenets of discrimination and harassment laws and policies.
+Fostering a Culture of Respect I: Understanding the Legal Landscape of Discrimination and Harassment: After this training, participants will be able to articulate and understand the basic tenets of discrimination and harassment laws and policies.
 Participants will gain more understanding of Titles VI and VII of the Civil Rights Act, Title IX of the Education Amendments, and the Americans with Disabilities Act Amendments Act, including new updates in the law.
 A question and answer as well as discussion session will allow for meaningful exchange around discrimination, harassment, and disability.

-Fostering a Culture of Respect II: Disability Equity: Laws, Etiquette, and Awareness:

-Participants will understand the importance of the American with Disabilities Act, the Genetic Information Non-Discrimination Act (GINA), and other disability laws.
+Fostering a Culture of Respect II: Disability Equity: Compliance, Etiquette, and Inclusion: Participants will understand the importance of the American with Disabilities Act, the Genetic Information Non-Discrimination Act (GINA), and other disability laws.
 They will learn the dos and don'ts around disability etiquette and engage in discussions on disability awareness in our work environments.

-Fostering a Culture of Respect III: The Power of Inclusivity and Cultural Competence: A diverse workforce brings varied perspectives and understandings.
+Fostering a Culture of Respect III: Creating an Inclusive Work Environment: A diverse workforce brings varied perspectives and understandings.
 At times, diversity can present challenges in creating an inclusive environment.
 This seminar empowers the participants to connect and understand the importance of being culturally competent and see how through inclusivity their work environments will blossom as we maintain a community of respect and civility.